 Systems of Record

-An organization’s source systems and enterprise resource planning (ERP) convert business transactions to accounting transactions.
+An institution’s source systems and enterprise resource planning (ERP) convert business transactions to accounting transactions.
 But they can be slow.

 Though it’s not an overnight transition, cloud-based ERP solutions generate value thanks to their usage-based pricing models and agility, helping businesses quickly scale up or down during times of uncertainty.